zambal/eml/README.md

 #div<%{id: "some-id"} ["some content"]>
 ```

-Note that attributes are stored internally as a map.
+Note that attributes are stored internally as a map and
+that content is always wrapped in a list.

 #### Rendering